 For general information on what you can and can’t do in relation to fire regulations please go to page 6 of the CFS document “Your Guide to Bushfire Safety”

-Farmers are able to obtain a permit and commence their burning operations in February 2021 (date still to be confirmed, please call Council).
+Farmers are able to obtain a permit and commence their burning operations on 4 March 2024.
 Further information regarding this can be obtained in the fire permits section.
+The conditions for farmers burning off are contained here.
+Please click on the link to download these conditions.

 What can I do / what can’t I do?